xlladdins/xll/docs/Excel4MacrosE-G.md

 **Related Functions**

-ADD.TOOL   Adds one or more buttons to a toolbar
+ADD.TOOL&nbsp;&nbsp;&nbsp;Adds one or more buttons to a toolbar

-ADD.TOOLBAR   Creates a new toolbar with the specified tools
+ADD.TOOLBAR&nbsp;&nbsp;&nbsp;Creates a new toolbar with the specified tools

-DELETE.TOOLBAR   Deletes custom toolbars
+DELETE.TOOLBAR&nbsp;&nbsp;&nbsp;Deletes custom toolbars

-GET.TOOL   Returns information about a tool or tools on a toolbar
+GET.TOOL&nbsp;&nbsp;&nbsp;Returns information about a tool or tools on a toolbar

-SHOW.TOOLBAR   Hides or displays a toolbar
+SHOW.TOOLBAR&nbsp;&nbsp;&nbsp;Hides or displays a toolbar

 Return to [top](#E)